miguelpacotkd/Bogoliubov-deGennes/README.md

-Simple Python code to simulate a Bose-Einstein Condensate in a quasi periodic potential, calculate the Bogoliubov-deGennes perturbations and calculate the time evolution of the system
+Simple Python code to simulate a Bose-Einstein Condensate in a quasi periodic potential, calculate the Bogoliubov-deGennes perturbations and calculate the time evolution of the system. atr for an attractive BEC and rep for a repulsive BEC